JasonWu00/Event-Horizon-ES-Mod/Documentation/documentation.md

 Numbers too small are increased by 33%.

 Ship IDs start at 300.
 Component IDs start at 1000.
+Ship build IDs are equal to Ship ID * 10 + rating.
+Some early build IDs have a trailing 1 to avoid conflict with drone IDs.
 Explosion ammo starts at 5000 and correspond to their parent munition in IDs.
 Gun version of turret weapons start at 2000 and correspond to their turret variant.
 Submunitions for weapons start at 3000 and correspond to their weapon.